yeasin90/vehicle-tracking-system/README.md

 1. VTS.AuthServer (IdentityServer)
 2. VTS.Backend (Backend api server)

-Backend api sever will be launched with swagger UI.
-In order to work with Vehicle api, you need to generate a JWT token.
-From the swagger UI, check **Authorization** endpoint to generate a JWT token (to know which credentials to use, check description).
-Once you received the token, set the token value from **Authorize** button in swagger UI.
-At this point, you can now play with vehicle apis from swagger.
+Swagger UI has been integrated with Backend api sever.
+To work with Vehicle api, a JWT access token is required.
+From the swagger UI, check **Authorization** endpoint to generate a JWT token (check endpoint description for available credentials).
+Once you received the token, set the token value by pressing **Authorize** button in swagger UI.
+Now, you can now play with vehicle apis from swagger.

-**NB:** Make sure VTS.AuthServer (IdentityServer) is up and running upfron.
+**NB:** Make sure VTS.AuthServer (IdentityServer) is up and running upfront.
 Otherwise, token will not be generated/validated.

 ## Pre-requisites:
 - Visual Studio 2019 or higher